isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 ## {{<icon "ti-info">}}  Dates, Location and Schedule {.project-meta}

-#### **When is Imbizo 2026?** {.ti-alarm-clock}
+#### **When is Imbizo 2027?** {.ti-alarm-clock}

-Arrival and orientation day: Sunday January 11, 2026
+Arrival and orientation day: Thursday August 26, 2027

-Lectures: Monday January 12 to Saturday January 31, 2026
+Lectures: Friday August 27 to Saturday September 11, 2027

-Departure day: Sunday February 1, 2026
+Departure day: Sunday September 12, 2027

 #### **Where does Imbizo take place?** {.ti-location-pin}